niftylettuce/gulp-aws-splash/Readme.md

     +        distributionId: env.AWS_DI || 'UXCY8BV5VXPSL',
     ```

-6. Start `gulp watch` to start watching changes you make locally to the project.
+6. Run `gulp build`, which will build and bundle assets, then `gulp watch` to start watching changes you make locally to the project.
 It should automatically open up <http://localhost:3000/> in your default browser for you as well (which is the default development URL).

 ## Deployment